international employment law firm alliance L&E Global

 Non-compete clauses

 When negotiating an individual employment agreement, or during the existence of such an agreement, the parties can agree upon a non-compete clause for the employee.
 According to Romanian law, such clauses will be enforced only after the employment agreement is terminated (except for cases when the contract is terminated by the employer for reasons that are not related to the employee and some of the de jure termination cases).
-During the existence of the employment relationship it is considered that a non-compete obligation is implied, the employee having to fulfill his duties showing good will.
-In addition the employee has a fidelity obligation to his employer that also covers refraining from a conduct that might be considered as unfair competition.
+During the existence of the employment relationship it is considered that a non-compete obligation is implied, the employee having to fulfil his duties showing good will.
+In addition the employee has a fidelity obligation to their employer that also covers refraining from a conduct that might be considered as unfair competition.

 The non-compete clause is a monthly paid clause, legal provisions stating the minimum amount that the employer has to pay in order to enforce the non-compete clause.
 According to the Romanian Labour Code the non-compete indemnity cannot be lower than 50% of the gross salary the employee had during the last 6 months of his employment (or of entire period of employment if the agreement was in force for less than 6 months).
 Parties can negotiate a higher paid non-compete clause.